openSUSE/news-o-o/_posts/2010-09-13-collaborate-across-borders.markdown

 ## See you in October!

-_Credits for writing: __Bruno Friedmann,Â Chuck Payne,Â Fransisco Arias,Â Sirko Kemter, Helen South, Henne Vogelsang andÂ Javier Llorente._
+_Credits for writing: __Bruno Friedmann, Chuck Payne, Fransisco Arias, Sirko Kemter, Helen South, Henne Vogelsang and Javier Llorente._